A month to experience Iceland, a country where less than half a million people live should be enough, right?

 - MY 2nd ROUND ICELAND WISH LIST

-- 1. Arrive to Seyðisfjörður by ferry from the Faroe Islands
+- 1. Arrive at Seyðisfjörður by ferry from the Faroe Islands

 - 2. Dance to Iceland Airwaves tunes.